-The Tax Cut and Jobs act really changed how deductions work.
+The Tax Cut and Jobs Act really changed how deductions work.
 It's important to know how much those changes will affect you and your business.
 Here's another way taxes have changed recently:

 Tax Update #2: Entertainment Deductions?
 Nope.

-You’ll still be able to do these things -- unfortunately, you’re no longer allowed to write them off at the end of the year.
+You’ll still be able to do these things -- but unfortunately, you’re no longer allowed to write them off at the end of the year.
 This new law gets rid of entertainment deductions, though it does retain the write-off for half the amount spent on meals.

-That means if you’re going out for breakfast, lunch, or dinner half the amount spent for a business meal is deductible.
+That means if you’re going out for breakfast, lunch, or dinner, half of the amount spent for a business meal is deductible.
 Additionally, if you decide to buy some hotdogs at the game, those can still be counted -- as long as it is counted separately from the tickets that got you in the game.
 This doesn’t mean you should stop treating your clients, but it does mean that you’re on your own when you’re searching for tickets on StubHub.